reidpr/quac/README.rst

 important for continued justification of the project to our sponsors.

-Note that for many uses of QUAC (especially research) you are ethically oblicated to cite it.
+Note that for many uses of QUAC (especially research) you are ethically obligated to cite it.
 For guidelines on how to do this, see the *Citing* section of the documentation.

 For more information